Katoidavid/-portfolio.github.io-./README.md

-# Myportfolio
+# Practice
-This is a webpage showcasing my skills, projects and how to contact me.
+My webpage as a beginner